davidemerson/drama/README.md

 The PDFs are intended to be recovered by whomever next passes the printer, and (hopefully) read aloud, dramatically.
 A spontaneous play nobody wanted but everyone will appreciate.

 You need to install CUPS for this to work.
 Does best on *nix / MacOS as a result, but I suppose Windows Subsystem for Linux might work too.

+`go build drama.go` gets you an executable in most cases.

 You should not execute this on networks you don't own or have permission to use for this purpose.